 Dr. Kristen Matsik was raised in Richmond, Virginia.
 She received her undergraduate degree from the University of Virginia and graduated from the Medical College of Virginia.
 Following this, Dr. Matsik completed her residency at the University of Florida Health Science Center.
 In 2000, she and her husband moved to San Francisco, where she worked at California Pacific Medical Center.

 As a member of the American College of Obstetricians and Gynecologists, she specializes in high-risk obstetrics, laparoscopic surgery, hysteroscopy and endometrial ablation.
 In addition, she has significant experience in the field of adolescent gynecology.
 Dr. Matsik was elected a Fellow of the American College of Obstetricians in 2004.
-She is also an Assistant Clinical Professor at the University of California in San Francisco, which bestowed teaching awards on her in 2013 and 2015.
+In addition, she is an Assistant Clinical Professor at the University of California in San Francisco, which bestowed teaching awards on her in 2013 and 2015.
 Marin Magazine named her a Top Doctor in both 2014 and 2015.

 Dr. Matsik has three children and lives in Marin.
 In her spare time, she enjoys playing tennis, hiking, biking and spending time with her family.